Congratulations on making the choice to continue your education at RACC!

 Selective Admission Programs: the college has a number of selective entry programs, which means that students must meet certain admissions criteria in order to enroll.

 Do you have a disability that may require accommodations during your enrollment at RACC?
-Contact Disability Services at 610-607-6245 to schedule an appointment to discuss your disability documentation with the disability staff prior to scheduling your placement test.
+Contact Accessibility Services at 610-607-6245 to schedule an appointment to discuss your disability documentation with the disability staff prior to scheduling your placement test.